 Swimming pools are a wonderful source of fun and amusement, not to mention a great way too cool down.
 The whole family can enjoy a refreshing dip in the pool, including your dog.

-It is important to remember that even though pools are a great addition to our backyards they can also be dangerous.
-Pool safety is not only for people and it is important to realise that dogs (and other animals) can drown in pools.
+Pools are a great addition to our backyards but they can also be dangerous.
+Pool safety is not only for people, dogs and other animals can drown in pools.
 The following are some important tips on how to keep your dog, and other animals, safe when they are in or around a pool.
 Remember, dogs often don’t see the same dangers as you do, so for them jumping in the pool is just fun and not potentially life threatening.

 Dogs are often left unsupervised for long periods of time which allows them to get up to mischief.
-If they decide that they feel like going for a swim or getting into the pool area they can often find a way either by digging, jumping over a fence or pushing through a fence.
-You need to ensure that the pool fence is safe and well maintained to try and prevent this from happening.
+If a dog feels like going for a swim or wants to get in the pool area they can often find a way.
+Dogs can dig under a fence, jump over or push through a fence if they want to.
+Ensure that the pool fence is safe and well maintained to hopefully prevent this from happening.
 Make sure there is nothing on or close to the fence that they could climb on and then jump over the fence.
 Some dogs might like to dig under a pool fence so they can squeeze their way into the pool area.
 Be sure to check around the edge of the pool fence daily to see if your dog has been busy digging.
-Also make sure you do not leave toys in or around the pool as pets may be able to see them and be attracted to them.
+Do not leave toys in or around the pool as your dog may be attracted to them.

-If your dog does go swimming in the pool or has access to a pool the first thing you need to show them is how it get out of the pool safely by using the steps or a ramp.
-Make sure that the pool steps or ramp are dog friendly and easy to use for them.
-Depending on the size of your dog you may need to alter the steps, sometimes by making more steps, so they can easily get out.
+If your dog goes swimming or has access to a pool make sure they know how get out of the pool safely.
+Teach them to use the pool steps or ramp and make sure that they are easy for them to use.
+Depending on the size of your dog you may need to alter the steps.
+Sometimes making more steps can help the. get out easily.
 A ramp, like a Skamper Ramp, is often the easiest and safest way for your dog to exit the pool.
-Ensure that the steps or ramp are not slippery as you don’t want them sliding around on it and hurting themselves.
+Ensure that the steps or ramp are not slippery as you don’t want them sliding and hurting themselves.

 The other most important pool safety rule for your dog is to teach them how to swim.
 Not all dogs are good swimmers or even naturally know how to swim.
-You should teach your dog to swim in a controlled environment when you are in the water with them supervising and able to help if needed.
+Teach your dog to swim in a controlled environment when you are in the water with them supervising and able to help if needed.
 Not all dogs can swim, so you need to show them the basics and help them until they get the hang of it.
-If you need some tips on how to teach your dog to swim we have a blog post full of help here.
-If you are not able to or want a bit of help you should speak to a local dog trainer and they may be able to come and assist.
+For tips on how to teach your dog to swim we have a blog post full of help here.
+If you are not able to or want a bit of help you should speak to a local dog trainer, they may be able to come and assist.

-Learn Doggy CPR.
-As a pet owner knowing Doggy CPR is a useful tool that you hopefully will never have to use but it could possibly save your dogs life.
+As a pet owner knowing Doggy CPR is a useful tool.
+Hopefully you will never have to use but it could possibly save your dogs life.
 Some local animal organisations, shelters, trainers or your vet may run classes or be able to teach you the correct CPR techniques.

 Keep in mind that cats can also drown in pools although most cats don’t like water some breeds like Bengals actually love water.
-Cats can jump a pool fence and are sometimes attracted to a swimming pool to drink out of or just to look at, which then makes them at risk of falling in.
+Cats are able to easily jump a pool fence.
+They may be attracted to a swimming pool for a drink or just to look at, which then makes them at risk of falling in.

 Until next time,